rockiger/akiee/backlog.md

 - [ ] There is a Shortcut for the Agenda View
 - [ ] Agenda-View should always updated when it's shown

-## TODO As a task planner I want to add TODO/DONE via shortcut, to easily decide wich headings/list-items are tasks and in which state they are.
-## TODO As a note keeper I want, that the editor area is focused after the start of livewookie, that I can start writing instantly.
 ## TODO As a User I want the buttons to represent the state of nw, that I what view I am seeing rigth now.
 ## As a User I want to add recurring task, that I can track task, that I have to do often.
 - [ ] Define the interval at which the task is recurring